leeandher/leander.xyz/src/pages/blog/03 - March 2018 - Got my FE Dev Cert!.md

 date: "2018-03-29"
 path: "/blog/got-my-fe-dev-cert"
 title: "March 2018 - Got my FE Dev Cert!"
-preview: "The goal for April is going to be to find that balance."
+description: "The goal for April is going to be to find that balance."
 tags: ["personal", "announcement"]
 ---